 - Children need protein to build new cells as they grow; adults need protein for cell maintenance and replacement

 With all these important functions, it’s easy to think – Whoa!
 Protein is so important, I’d better make sure I get as much of it as I can! – right?
-Well, no. Too much protein can be just as harmful as too little.
+Well, no. Too much protein (in particular animal protein) can be just as harmful as too little.
 Excessive protein consumption is linked to osteoporosis, cancer, impaired kidney function and heart disease.
 And strangely, despite all the concerns of omnivores for the plant-based eater’s protein intake, most people in North America are consuming too much protein.

 How much protein do you need?

 This will vary from person to person, based on their ideal weight, activity level (very active people have slightly higher protein needs), age (growing children, teenagers and pregnant women have higher protein needs) and health (if you are sick or recovering from an illness your protein needs may be higher).
-But GENERALLY, the recommended protein intake for adult vegans can be calculated this way:
+But GENERALLY, the recommended protein intake for adults can be calculated this way:

 - Divide your healthy/ideal weight in pounds by 2.2 lb/kg for weight in kilograms, then